dotnet/docs-maui/docs/user-interface/handlers/create.md

 - <xref:Microsoft.Maui.Handlers.ViewHandler`2.ConnectHandler%2A>, which should perform any native view setup, such as initializing the native view and performing event subscriptions.
 - <xref:Microsoft.Maui.Handlers.ViewHandler`2.DisconnectHandler%2A>, which should perform any native view cleanup, such as unsubscribing from events and disposing objects.

+::: moniker range="=net-maui-8.0"

 > [!IMPORTANT]
 > The <xref:Microsoft.Maui.Handlers.ViewHandler`2.DisconnectHandler%2A> method is intentionally not invoked by .NET MAUI.
 Instead, you must invoke it yourself from a suitable location in your app's lifecycle.
 For more information, see [Native view cleanup](#native-view-cleanup).

+::: moniker-end

+::: moniker range=">=net-maui-9.0"

+> [!IMPORTANT]
+> The <xref:Microsoft.Maui.Handlers.ViewHandler`2.DisconnectHandler%2A> method is automatically invoked by .NET MAUI by default, although this behavior can be changed.
+For more information, see [Handler disconnection](#handler-disconnection).

+::: moniker-end

 Each platform handler should also implement the Actions that are defined in the mapper dictionaries.